 - Be self-motivated and self-disciplined. - Be willing to ask questions and speak up, especially if problems arise, or ask me questions privately. - Do the reading and come to class prepared. - If available, use class time to complete the work for the course. - Respect your peers and your instructor.
-This means being open, generous, and actively attentive. - Be willing to step out of your comfort zone and try something new. - Accept critical thinking and decision making as part of the learning process. - Commit to 5 to 10 hours per week per course.
+This means being open, generous, and actively attentive. - Be willing to step out of your comfort zone and try something new. - Accept critical thinking and decision making as part of the learning process. - Commit to 6 hours of homework time each week.
+One (1) academic credit hour is defined as requiring a minimum of 2 hours out-of-class every week (SP.20.007).